Debian/britney2/doc/short-intro-to-migrations.rst

    associated binary packages once built.

-Once a new version of a source package appears in the source suite, britney will create track it with a source migration item.
+Once a new version of a source package appears in the source suite, britney will track it with a source migration item.
 As the binary packages are built and uploaded, they will be included into the migration item and various QA checks/policies will be applied to the item.